kbarkhausen/OData.ActionFilter.AddDateTimeSupport/README.md

 ```
 ### Problems, Comments and/or Suggestions?
 Please let me know

-If you run into any problems or issues, you can report issues on GitHub.
-This is provided for free and with no support.
+If you run into any problems or issues, you can report your issues on GitHub.
+This source is provided for free and with no support.
 I will try to fix any issues reported when I have some spare time.

 * [Bug Reports and Feature Requests](https://github.com/kbarkhausen/OData.ActionFilter.AddDateTimeSupport/issues)